cblemaster/JwtAuth/README.md

  - The solution will include logging, maybe from an external library (none of my apps has ever included logging, so I'm learning something new here too)

 ## Database overview
- - There is a script to create the SQL server database (...\JwtAuth\Database\JwtAuth-Create-Db-Script.sql)
+ - There is a script to create the SQL server database (\JwtAuth\Database\JwtAuth-Create-Db-Script.sql)
  - This script also inserts some sample roles into the database
  - There are three (3) database tables
 	- User: username and encrypted password